Feeling under the weather and looking for a soothing, warm drink?

 The ingredients in Starbucks’ honey citrus mint tea are similar to what one might find in traditional home remedies like a hot toddy, which is a hot drink traditionally prepared to help someone fight off a cold.

-This is likely where the name medicine ball came from.
+This is likely where the name “medicine ball” originated.

 Natural healing ingredients